huanngzh/ComfyUI-MVAdapter/README.md

 We provide the example workflows in `workflows` directory.

-Note that our code depends on diffusers, and will automatically download the model weights from huggingface to the hf cache path at the first time.
-The `ckpt_name` in the node corresponds to the model name in huggingface, such as `stabilityai/stable-diffusion-xl-base-1.0`.
+Note that our code depends on diffusers, and will automatically download the model weights from Hugging Face to the hf cache path at the first time.
+The `ckpt_name` in the node corresponds to the model name in Hugging Face, such as `stabilityai/stable-diffusion-xl-base-1.0`.

 We also provide the nodes `Ldm**Loader` to support loading text-to-image models in `ldm` format.
 Please see the workflow files with the suffix `_ldm.json`.